SujanTamang20/calculator/README.md

 Responsive Design: Ensures that the calculator is accessible and looks good on various devices, from desktops to mobile phones.

 Technologies Used
-HTML: Structures the web page.
+1.HTML: Structures the web page.
-CSS: Styles the components and ensures responsive design.
+2.CSS: Styles the components and ensures responsive design.
-JavaScript: Manages the application logic, DOM manipulations, and event handling.
+3.JavaScript: Manages the application logic, DOM manipulations, and event handling.

 Challenges Faced
-Event Handling: Implementing robust event handling for dynamic content like button clicks and keyboard inputs required meticulous planning and testing.
+1.Event Handling: Implementing robust event handling for dynamic content like button clicks and keyboard inputs required meticulous planning and testing.
-State Management: Maintaining the state of the current and previous operations to ensure accurate calculations.
+2.State Management: Maintaining the state of the current and previous operations to ensure accurate calculations.
-UI Responsiveness: Ensuring that the calculator adapts well to different screen sizes and orientations.
+3.UI Responsiveness: Ensuring that the calculator adapts well to different screen sizes and orientations.

 Learning Outcomes
-Advanced JavaScript: Enhanced understanding of JavaScript, particularly in event handling and state management.
+1.Advanced JavaScript: Enhanced understanding of JavaScript, particularly in event handling and state management.
-Responsive Design: Improved skills in creating responsive web designs using CSS.
+2.Responsive Design: Improved skills in creating responsive web designs using CSS.
-User Interaction: Gained experience in handling user inputs through both buttons and keyboard.
+3.User Interaction: Gained experience in handling user inputs through both buttons and keyboard.

 How to Use
 Visit the App: Open the application using the provided URL.